After numerous questions about the relationship between solar panel power and inverter power, I decided to put together this blog post.

 Quite often you will also see undersized inverters, for example a 3,000 Watt solar array with a 2,400 Watt inverter.
 This is sold as a feature (sometimes referred to as overclocking) to fully maximise the inverter capacity and save on costs and is also a reasonable approach.
 However the engineering and design needs to be spot on or you can damage the inverter.
 The Clean Energy Council design rules specifically take this into account and allows overclocking of up to 33% within its guidelines.

 So, you can quite reasonably upsize and downsize, within the rules, depending on what you are trying to achieve but importantly, the inverter needs to be able to handle it.

-To a case in point, we quite regularly sell systems that are downsized (on the inverter) for cost and performance maximisation and where we have components that are ideally matched.
+To a case in point, we quite regularly see systems that have a smaller inverter size than solar panel size for cost and performance maximisation and where we have components that are ideally matched.
 For example, a 315 Watt (DC) LG Neon solar panel matched to an Enphase 250 Watt (AC) inverter.
 This is oversized by 21% so well within the rules and as described above, it actually makes outstanding use of the capacity and avoids any wastage.
-However, in perfect solar conditions for small periods of time this can lead to “clipping” where (for example) the panel wants to produce more energy but is limited by the inverter.
+However, in perfect solar conditions for small periods of time this can lead to “clipping” where the panel wants to produce more energy but is limited by the inverter.